LilianaMPereira/COMPUTER_INFRASTRUCTURE/README.md

-# Computer Infrastructure
+# Computer Infrastructure Project

-This repository contains a series of tasks and a project demonstrating the application of computer infrastructure concepts using command-line tools and automation scripts.
+This repository contains a series of tasks and a project demonstrating the application of computer infrastructure concepts using command-line tools, scripting, and automation.
 The repository is divided into two main sections: **Tasks** and **Project**.

 ---